junxit/us-congress-bills-115/metadata.md

 - 2018-09-12 — Senate amendment agreed to: Amendment SA 4015 agreed to in Senate by Unanimous Consent.
 - 2018-09-12 — Senate amendment proposed (on the floor): Amendment SA 4015 proposed by Senator Flake for Senator Duckworth.(consideration: CR S6152-6153; text: CR S6152-6153)
 - 2018-09-12 — Senate amendment submitted
+- 2018-09-17 — Message on Senate action sent to the House.
+- 2018-09-17 — Received in the House.
+- 2018-09-17 — Referred to the Committee on Financial Services, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-09-17 — Referred to the Committee on Financial Services, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.